-The Gazebo – Small place with few tables, so always busy.
+The Gazebo – During Covid restrictions in 2021, open at 7:30, reduced capacity and still long wait.
+Small place with few tables, so always busy.
 It gets right at 7:00am opening.
 We arrived then and waited 20 minutes for the second seating.
 When we arrived at 9:30am, it was an hour wait for 2 people.
 Great views of the ocean so you can whale watch while waiting.
 Known for macadamia nut (or banana) pancakes.
 Located in back of a condo place with easy parking.
 You can also do take out.
 5315 Lower Honoapiilani Rd, Lahaina, HI 96761 / (808) 669-5621

 Plantation house – I haven’t been yet, but it was always recommended by locals and especially the Molokai French Toast.
 Heard was more north near Kapalua and on a golf course.

 This is one of our standby places to have to go to.
 Reason being…it’s right on the beach at the Whalers Village.
 They have the barefoot bar where you are eating at tables in the sand so casual and there is often live music at happy hour and night.
 Great happy hour in the sand (3-5).
 Different (more upscale) menu in the dining room.
 If you go at peak time, get on the list and a pager and then walk around the beach while you wait…as there is always a wait.
 Get a coupon for free potsticker appetizer or pineapple upside down cake.
-There is validated parking at Whalers Village. www.hulagrillkaanapali.com – (808) 667-6636 2435 Kaanapali Parkway (walk to the beach and it’s on right side and beach front), Lahaina, HI 96761
+There is validated parking at Whalers Village. www.hulagrillkaanapali.com – (808) 667-6636 2435 Kaanapali Parkway (walk to the beach and it’s right beach front)

-Kimo’s – Right on the water in Lahaina.
+Kimo’s – (No Happy Hour during 2021 Covid times) Right on the water in Lahaina.
 Same group as Hula Grill and Dukes, but different food.
 Amazing Mai Tai’s and Hula Pie.
 The fish sandwiches are great.
 We normally go for lunch as nice on sunny day with outdoor deck seating.
 Get the timeshare coupons for this place in advance (either Appetizer or Hula pie). www.kimosmaui.com

 130 Kai Malina Parkway / 808-662-2900 / www.dukesmaui.com